ile/urlize/README.md

 urlize
 ======

 An urlize module for Node.
+Turns URLs into prettier (?), easier to handle URLs.

 - Turns everything into lowercase
 - Removes accents: äöå -> aoa
-- Removes other characters than: a-z  0-9  _  -  (  )
+- Removes other characters than: a-z .
+0-9  _  -  (  )

 ##Usage